Tech companies, like college athletes, eager to cash in

 “Will some athletes make less than $1,000 (per year)?
 Yes.
 Can some athletes make more than $100,000?
 Yes,” INFLCR founder and CEO Jim Cavale said.
 “Are any millionaires going to be made off this?
 Very few, if any.”

-Opendorse, based in Lincoln, Nebraska, has contracts with 75 colleges in addition to deals with the PGA Tour and player unions for the NFL and Major League Baseball, among other entities.
+Opendorse, based in Lincoln, Nebraska, has contracts with 75 colleges in addition to deals with the PGA Tour and players’ unions for the NFL and Major League Baseball, among other entities.
 INFLCR, based in Birmingham, Alabama, has 100-plus colleges as clients as well as NBA and NFL players, NASCAR drivers and other pro athletes.
 Greenfly, based in Santa Monica, California, has worked mostly with professional sports, notably baseball.

 Once NIL rules go into effect, athletic departments will be under pressure to go all in with opportunities for their athletes or risk watching recruits go elsewhere.
 The delivery platforms will need to provide transaction management technology that meets NCAA standards for oversight amid concerns about abuses, sham deals and play-for-pay schemes.

-An athlete wouldn’t necessarily have to use the platform provided by their school, but going elsewhere would mean paying for it and there could be technical obstacles in reporting transactions to his or her school.
+An athlete wouldn’t necessarily have to use the platform provided by their school, but going elsewhere would mean paying for it and there could be technical obstacles in reporting transactions to their school.

-Opendorse, launched in 2012, counts schools such as Clemson and Michigan among its clients along with Nebraska.
+Opendorse, launched in 2012, counts schools such as Clemson and Michigan among its clients, along with Nebraska.
 INFLCR has signed deals with teams such as Duke, Kansas and Kentucky, among others, since its start in 2017.
-INFLCR was acquired last fall by Teamworks, which develops software teams use for in-house scheduling and messaging for teams at 264 Division I schools.
+INFLCR was acquired last fall by Teamworks, which develops software teams used for in-house scheduling and messaging for teams at 264 Division I schools.
 Greenfly went live in 2014, and the only college partnership it publicizes is one with Kansas State.

 Athletes would conduct most or all of their NIL business through an app developed by the content delivery company.
 They could post sponsored content in different ways, perhaps mixing a personal message with an agreed-upon shoutout to the sponsor, or with the tap of a button relay a post composed by the sponsor.